-Amp up your calorie burn, boost fat loss, and give it your all with these workout finishers!
+Amp up your calorie burn, boost fat loss, and give it your all with these Workout Finishers!
 These metabolic finishers are over in mere minutes but will leave you as a puddle on the floor.
+If you want to feel the burn at the end of your workout, these fun finishers will get that done.

 If you strive to get the most out of your workouts and give them everything you have left, a workout finisher is for you!

-As a Certified Strength & Conditioning Specialist, I use metabolic finishers to crush fitness results, shed body fat, and simply push myself and my clients past the point of no return.
+Along with glute finishers, I use metabolic finishers to crush fitness results, shed body fat, and simply push myself and my clients past the point of no return.

 They're something I use often in the SMASH Home Workout Program too.
 Moms love ending off a session with wicked fatigue.